wsmontes/Portfolio/README.md

 1. **Node Navigation**: Click directly on nodes in the 3D graph:
    - Click on main section nodes (About, Skills, Projects, etc.) to view section content in a modal panel
    - Click on sub-nodes (Frontend, Web Projects, Portrait, etc.) to open a fullscreen detailed view
+   - Click on repository nodes to display the repository information and README content
    - Click on the central "Portfolio" node to reset the view

 2. **Menu Navigation**: Use the top navigation menu as an alternative way to access main sections

+### Data Integration

+The portfolio dynamically fetches data from multiple sources:

+1. **GitHub Repository Integration**:
+   - Primary Method: Uses AllOrigins as a CORS proxy to fetch data directly from GitHub's API
+   - Each repository appears as a node in the network visualization
+   - When clicked, displays repository metadata and renders the README content
+   - Fallback: Local JSON data is used when GitHub API is unavailable or rate-limited

+2. **Content Management**:
+   - Project information is primarily sourced from GitHub repositories
+   - Additional content is loaded from local JSON files

 ## Technologies Used